This post was sponsored by Love Beets. All opinions are my own and I appreciate your support!

 Beets are a great source of B vitamins, fiber, iron and nitrates that help the body with blood pressure regulation.
 A true fall superfood just like pumpkin, beets are extremely versatile, so if you don’t like them one way I recommend trying them again in something else.
 That’s exactly how I figured out I’m into them!

 For this recipe for roasted beet and pumpkin salad, you’re going to need a small pie pumpkin to roast.
-For how to cut and roast a pumpkin, check out this post where I have a video that details all steps of the process!
 Both beets and pumpkin are also on my nutritional guide to fall produce where I detail what’s in season in the fall, how to store it, and suggestions for use.

 Try this salad bursting with seasonal flavor for dinner on a chilly night or bring it as a side dish to an upcoming holiday gathering.
 The pop of color and delicious taste is sure to impress your guests!Print